MobilityData/GTFS_Schedule_Best-Practices/en/best-practices.md

 ### What should I do if I notice a GTFS data feed does not conform to the GTFS Best Practices?

 Identify the contact for the feed, using the `feed_contact_email` or `feed_contact_url` fields in [feed_info.txt](https://gtfs.org/schedule/reference/#feed_infotxt) if they are provided, or looking up contact information on the transit agency or feed producer website.
-When communicating the issue to the feed producer, link to the specific GTFS Best Practice that isn't being followed using this document (See ["Linking to this Document"](#linking-to-this-document)) or the Canonical GTFS Schedule Validator [documentation](https://gtfs-validator.mobilitydata.org/rules.html#duplicate_route_name-rule).
+When communicating the issue to the feed producer, link to the specific GTFS Best Practice that isn't being followed using this document (See ["Linking to this Document"](#linking-to-this-document)) or [the appropriate warning](https://gtfs-validator.mobilitydata.org/rules.html#WARNING-table) in the Canonical GTFS Schedule Validator if available.

 ### How can I get involved?